 “Susebron!” she said.
 “You have the heart of a charmer.”

 Charmer?
 He wrote.
 I must only speak what I see.
-There is nothing so beautiful as you, even in my entire Court.
-The mountains must be special indeed, to produce one such as you.
+There is nothing so wonderful as you, even in my entire Court.
+The mountains must be special indeed, to produce such beauty.

 “See, now you’ve gone too far,” she said.
 “I’ve seen the Goddesses of your court.
 They’re far more beautiful than I am.”

 Beauty is not about how a person looks, Susebron wrote.
-My mother taught me this, and it is spoken of in the books.
-The travelers must not judge the old woman ugly, for she might be a beautiful Goddess inside.
+My mother taught me this, and it is spoken of in my book.
+The travelers in the stories must not judge the old woman ugly, for she might be a beautiful Goddess inside.

 “This isn’t a story, Susebron.”

 Yes it is, he said.
-All of those stories are just tales told by people who lived lives, then changed them as they remembered and imagined.
-And they are true.
+All of those stories are just tales told by people who lived lives.
+But, what they say about humankind is true.
 I have watched and seen how people act.

 He erased, then continued.
 It is strange, for me, to try and interpret these things, for I do not see as normal men do.
 I am the God King.
 Everything, to my eyes, has the same beauty.